mebusy/notes/dev_notes/LinearAlgebra_MatricesandGaussianElimination.md

 The result is a *two-point boundary-value* problem, describing not a transient(瞬时) but a steady- state phenomenon(稳态现象).
 For example, the temperature distribution in a rod,  with ends fixed at 0° and with a heat source f (x).

 Remember that our goal is to produce a discrete problem-in other words, a problem in linear algebra.
 For that reason we can only accept a finite amount of information about f (x), say its values at n equally spaced point(等距点值) *x = h, x = 2h, . . . , x = nh* .
 We compute approximate values u₁, . . . , un, for the true solution u at these same points.
-At the ends x = 0 and x = 1 = (n + 1)h, the boundary values are uo = 0 and un+1 = 0
+At the ends x = 0 and x = 1 = (n + 1)h, the boundary values are u0 = 0 and un+1 = 0